douglashellowell/douglashellowell/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a full-stack developer in Vancouver, BC! 🇨🇦
+- 🔭 I’m currently working as a full-stack developer in Victoria, BC! 🇨🇦
 - 🌱 I’m learning Typescript, Svelte and anything else I can sink my teeth into!
 - 💬 Ask me anything
 - 📫 How to reach me: @dt_lifelink